-- 21. Importantly, CCIQ stresses the importance of the Panel taking into consideration the impacts of natural disasters when reviewing changes to the minimum wage.
-Most pertinent for Queensland business are the impacts of drought on farmers and businesses in the agricultural supply chain, which are far-reaching and are not simply restricted to the period in which the drought is officially declared. - 22.
-Currently, Queensland is experiencing a significant drought event, with around 80 per cent of the state drought declared (the largest area ever recorded) as at 14 March 2016.
-Around half of Queensland's agricultural industry (21,590 businesses or 48.8 per cent) are located in what are drought declared areas.
+25. Importantly, CCIQ stresses the importance of the Panel taking into consideration the impacts of natural disasters when reviewing changes to the minimum wage.
+Most pertinent for Queensland business are the impacts of drought on farmers and businesses in the agricultural supply chain, which are far-reaching and are not simply restricted to the period in which the drought is officially declared.

+- 26. Currently, Queensland is experiencing a significant drought event, with around 80 per cent of the state drought declared (area map below) as at 10 March 2017.
+Around half of Queensland's agricultural industry (21,590 businesses or 48.8 per cent) are located in drought declared areas.
 Key impacts of natural disasters such as drought include a significant reduction in or no capital expenditure, loss of skilled staff and loss of crops and livestock.
-As the agricultural industry is a key economic driver in many rural communities, the impact of drought on the industry has significant ripple effects that can result in higher unemployment rates, reduced rural populations, and reduced economic activity.

-- 23. The impact in Queensland of the most recent drought is still being felt by agricultural producers and related businesses, particularly in South West Queensland.
-Additionally, as Queensland is a de-centralised and geographically expansive state, the cost of fuel in drought conditions is still impacting the vast majority of agri-business. - 24.
-With these points in mind, CCIQ urges the Panel to consider circumstances where an increase in the minimum wage may be deferred for farmers and agri-business affected by the ongoing impacts of the drought for this year. - 25.
-In addition, CCIQ encourages the Panel to make similar exemptions for regions in Queensland that are impacted by cyclones, which have devastating effects on regional businesses. - 26.
+As the agricultural industry is a key economic driver in many rural communities, the impact of drought on the industry has significant ripple effects that can result in higher unemployment rates, reduced rural populations, and reduced economic activity. - 27.
+The impact in Queensland of the most recent drought is still being felt by agricultural producers and related businesses, particularly in South West Queensland. - 28.
+Queensland is a de-centralised and geographically expansive state, the cost of fuel in drought conditions is still impacting the clear majority of agri-business. - 29.
+On 28th of March 2017 Cyclone Debbie hit Northern Queensland, south of Bowen.
+The affects from the weather event are still being felt but based on previous damage to the economy the impacts should be considered when reviewing the annual wage as the cyclone will cripple small businesses in the area and shave millions of dollars off projected income. - 30.
+Notably sugar industry is predicted to be at high risk after this event, having lost \$300 million worth of crop due to previous cyclones.
+Sugar and other agri-business in the area have been detrimentally affected and cannot afford a minimum wage hike without risking impacts in employment. - 31.
+With these points in mind, CCIQ urges the Panel to consider circumstances where an increase in the minimum wage may be deferred for farmers, agri-business and small businesses affected by the ongoing impacts of the drought for this year. - 32.
+In addition, CCIQ encourages the Panel to make similar exemptions for regions in Queensland that are impacted by cyclones, which have devastating effects on regional businesses. - 33.
 CCIQ strongly argues that extenuating circumstances such as ongoing drought and exposure to the destructive effects of cyclones warrant exemption from the minimum wage adjustment for a given period.